 1. Unified Search

-Unified search is a powerful capability for deriving maximum value from your online assets to the benefit community members.
-You may have articles on your blog, case studies on your website, discussion threads, and video tutorials on your community platform, but without unified search, “ne’er the twain shall meet.”
-A community’s success is significantly hindered without unified search, because without it, a person needs to leave the community to find assets that aren’t surfaced in the community engagement platform.
+Unified searchis a powerful capability for deriving maximum value from your online assets to the benefit community members.
+You may have articles on your blog, case studies on your website, discussion threads, and video tutorials on your community.
+But without unified search, “ne’er the twain shall meet.”
+A community’s success is significantly hindered without unified search.
+Without it, a person needs to leave the community to find assets that aren’t surfaced in the community engagement platform.
 This causes friction in the customer experience and takes a toll on overall customer satisfaction.

-With iTalent Digital’s unified search and recommendations solution delivered in partnership with Coveo, customers can surface the full value of their assets, which are dispersed across multiple platforms, with a single in-community search.
-Built-in artificial intelligence allows the search engine to understand users’ intentions and deliver an even better match of queries to content (plus recommended related articles) over time.
+With unified search, customers can surface assets dispersed across information systems with a single in-community search.
+Built-in artificial intelligence allows the search engine to understand user intent, delivering relevant results (plus recommended related articles) over time.

 2. Cross-community collaboration

 On the flip side of unified search is cross-community collaboration.
-Driving – and realizing the full value of – effective collaboration across the enterprise is challenging when there are separate communities on different platforms or disconnected from one another.
+Driving — and realizing the full value of — effective collaboration across the enterprise is challenging when communities are disconnected from one another.
 Historically, contributed content could only benefit the members of the specific community in which it was published.

-Not any more: iTalent has developed a cross-community connector that enables forum posts, blogs, articles, and other assets to be seamlessly surfaced in different communities as if it were published directly in each community.
-Moreover, if existing members within the “target” community reply to a thread or a post, it will automatically appear in the “source” community, and vice-versa.
+Not anymore: iTalent has developed a cross-community connector that enables forum posts, blogs, articles, and other assets to be seamlessly surfaced in different communities as if they were published directly in each community.
+Moreover, if existing members within the “target” community reply to a thread or a post, that reply will automatically appear in the “source” community, and vice-versa.
 This allows content to be easily and seamlessly amplified to all relevant communities.

 Suppose your organization has multiple communities and repositories that support different products or capabilities.
-In that case, cross-community collaboration can not only drive value for your community members, but it creates visibility for your products and services that members may not even be aware of, potentially driving topline revenue for your company.
-Your best prospects are your existing customers; let the community help amplify and drive awareness of your organization’s capabilities to the entire installed member base and prospects.
+In that case, cross-community collaboration doesn’t just drive value for your community members.
+It also creates visibility for your products and services that members may not even be aware of, potentially driving topline revenue for your company.
+Your best prospects are your existing customers.
+Let the community help amplify and drive awareness of your organization’s capabilities to the entire installed member base and prospects.

 3. Dynamic translation